 Records of quality assurance and approvals should be undertaken in accordance with the System Design and Delivery project assurance and approvals process.

-There are also check in points [PDF, 180 KB] to keep in mind through a DBC or combined IBC/DBC.
+There are also check in points [PDF, 180 KB] to keep in mind through a detailed or single stage business case.
 One check point is mentioned with an investment quality assurance (IQA) based on 12 of the 16 investment questions.
 The rationale for the check in and IQA is to provide assurance the business case is on the right track, the quality is high, and there is wider organisational buy in to the short listed options prior to public consultation.

 For each phase of the business case process there are technical requirements that may be relevant to your project that will need to be considered and included in addition to general guidance and templates.
 Aligned to the business case philosophy, suppliers are required to meet more technical requirements as an activity progresses through the business case phases.